-Jay woke before sunrise and considered supplementing a candy-bar breakfast with Faith’s cricket.
-He knew the others would smell the smoke in their nearby quarters, and the boat’s constant sway would make it difficult to light up, so he just snacked and admired the reproduction of Faith’s painting on the front of her holiday card.
-Under a pithy phrase printed inside, she’d sharpied a white fox with a speech bubble: “Love you JayJay!
+Jay woke before sunrise and considered supplementing breakfast with Faith’s cricket.
+He knew the others would smell the smoke, so he just ate a candy bar and admired Faith’s painting reproduced on the cover of her holiday card.
+Under a pithy phrase printed inside, she’d sketched a white fox with a speech bubble: “Love you JayJay!
 Share that cricket with Virgil Jango Skyy if you meet him.
 I owe Jangster a bug-stick!”

-Jay stepped above deck to take pictures of Sheridan’s smallest island from the stern.
-He liked the way the ferry’s wake framed the sandy bump of land, back-lit by sunrise.
+Jay stepped above deck to photograph Sheridan’s smallest island from the stern.
+He liked how the ferry’s wake framed the bump of sand, back-lit by sunrise.

-As he circled to the bow Jay noticed his tour-guide Michael leaning against the railing, watching the second island approach.
+As he walked to the bow Jay saw Michael leaning on the railing, watching the second island approach.
 Jay hesitated to take a candid from behind.
 “Can I take your photo in just that pose?
 Your longing gaze would make a great blog header.”

 Michael nodded and Jay snapped a few photos.
-The second island’s shore waved scrawny palms, but its hillock’s pregnant belly wore healthy pines like a green fire.
-Sheridan’s mountainous main island yet waited on the horizon.
+The second island’s shore waved scrawny palms, but its pregnant hillock wore healthy pines like green fire.
+Sheridan’s mountainous main island waited on the horizon.

-When he heard Jay’s camera shutter stop, Michael turned and posed like a ship’s captain.
+When he heard Jay’s camera shutter stop, Michael turned and saluted like a ship’s captain.
 “Oran dora, Jadie!
 Good morning.”

-Jay took a few more shots in appreciation of Michael’s cheesy expression.
+Jay took more photos in appreciation of Michael’s cheesy expression.
 Michael cleared his throat and extended a flat palm.
 Jay greased the proffered palm with sand-dollars.
 “I hope you can show me the best photo-spots.”

-“You’ve pulled my chain, I’ll spin your wheel.
-Oran dora.”
+“You’ve pulled my chain, I’ll spin your wheel.”
 Michael counted the sand-dollars.
 “Jadie, shoot the second island while you have the chance.
-When we arrive it may be difficult to take photos without birds in them.”
+When we arrive it will be difficult to take pictures without birds in them.”

 “I meant to ask about that.”
 Jay reviewed photographs in his camera’s digital screen.
-“I read a pamphlet which said Sheridanian religions have just three commandments: only Virgil Blue can prepare centipedes, don’t photograph birds, and don’t climb the main island.
-Why not ‘thou shalt not kill,’ or something like that?”
+“I read a pamphlet which said Sheridan’s religion has just three commandments: only Virgil Blue can prepare centipedes, don’t photograph birds, and don’t climb the main island.
+Why not thou shalt not kill?”

 Indeed the sky was empty blue, but the peak of Sheridan wore cloud wisps like censoring fig leafs.
 Jay zoomed in his camera for a photo.

 “Clouds come and go.
-Some days the main island’s mountain wears a full white fog robe.
+Some days the main island wears a full white fog robe.
 But even on the clearest days, the peak maintains its mystery.
 No gaze may summit it.”

-“I’m afraid to ask,” asked Jay, “but what happens if someone breaks that commandment and hikes past those highest clouds?”
+“I’m afraid to ask,” asked Jay anyway, “but what if someone breaks that commandment and hikes past those clouds?”

 Michael’s eyes wound down the hiking trail which threaded the mountain like a drill.
-“After Blue Virgils select their successor, they retire to the constant cloud-cover and are never heard from again.
+“After Blue Virgils select their successor, they retire to the constant cloud-cover.
+They are never heard from again.
 No one has followed them to the peak in my lifetime, but we tell rumors, and the rumors make me shiver.
 They are almost too bone-chilling to recount.”

-Jay dumped the rest of his sand-dollars into Michael’s extended palm.
+Jay gave Michael the rest of his sand-dollars.

-“When someone trespasses the sacred peak, they never return, of course.
-What’s more, anything of value to the trespasser is ruined instantaneously.
+“When someone trespasses on the sacred peak, they never return, of course.
+Moreover, anything of value to the trespasser is mysteriously ruined.
 Their fields are razed, their pets turn feral, their spouses die, their houses collapse on their children.”

 “Oh, shit.”
-Jay remembered Faith’s cricket in an envelope in his backpack.
+Jay remembered Faith’s cricket.
 “How high can we climb?
-I have a gift from a friend for Virgil Jango Skyy, and I’m sure he lives in Virgil Blue’s monastery on the main island.”
+I have a gift for Virgil Jango Skyy, and I’m sure he lives in Virgil Blue’s monastery.”

 Michael pointed at a brown dot halfway up the mountainside.
-“We stop there our last night.
+“We stop there.
 The Virgils live a few miles higher.”
-His finger circled a white spot at the trail’s top, near the cloudy peak.
-“Perhaps when we stop hiking for the night, you could continue the trail to the White Walls of Sheridan.
-But I cannot guarantee your entrance, or your audience with any Virgil except Green, who leads a group of initiates on the second island.”
+He circled a white spot at the trail’s top, near the cloudy peak.
+“Perhaps when we stop hiking, you could continue to the White Walls of Sheridan.
+But I cannot guarantee your entrance, or your audience.”

-Jay, the Chinese couple, and the family of three ate brunch below deck.
-Jay almost spilled some tea when the ferry bumped against the dock.
+Jay, Craig, Suzy, Henry, Eva, and Lilly ate brunch below deck.
+Jay almost spilled tea when the ferry bumped a dock.

-Michael led them onto shore.
-This was not a tropical paradise like the first island: the sand was coarse gravel before giving way to tall grass, and the palms were short and scraggly before relenting to pines.
+Michael led them ashore.
+This was not a tropical paradise like the previous island: the sand was coarse gravel which surrendered to wild grass, and the palms were short and scraggly before relenting to pines.

-Jay reached for his camera out of habit.
-He caught his hands mid-motion and instead pulled his notebook and pen from his pockets to draw a picture of the bright yellow bird.
+Jay reached for his camera out of habit, but caught himself mid-motion and instead produced his notepad and pen to draw the bright yellow bird.
 It cocked its head at Craig and Suzy, and Lilly jumped giddily at its tiny hops across the beach.

-“I would like to remind you not to take pictures.”
-Michael smiled at the whole group but mostly Henry.
-Henry hadn’t even noticed the bird, or he pretended not to notice, as he fiddled with his phone.
-“This bird is about a year old; you can tell because it is the size of an adult chicken.
-The Big Birds of Sheridan can live to be fifty years old and bigger than emus and ostriches.
-When hatched, they are barely big as fists.”
+“I remind you not to take pictures” said Michael to the whole group but mostly Henry.
+Henry hadn’t even noticed the bird, or he pretended not to notice, as he fiddled with his cellphone.
+“This bird is a year old; you can tell because it is the size of a chicken.
+Sheridanian Big Birds live to be fifty and grow bigger than emus and ostriches.
+When hatched, they are barely fist-sized.”

-When they finished fawning over the bird, Michael led them into the shady forest.
-Almost instantly a crowd appeared from behind the pines to flank them along the trail.
-Craig and Suzy pulled each other close, but Michael did not mind these people, or their peculiar dress.
-They wore tail-feather skirts and beaked masks and nothing else.
+When they finished fawning over the bird, Michael led them into the forest.
+Instantly a crowd appeared from behind the pines to flank the trail.
+They wore tail-feather skirts and wooden beak-masks and nothing else.
+Craig and Suzy pulled each other close, but Michael did not mind this crowd or their peculiar dress.
+“These dancers train to join Virgil Green at the top of the trail.
+Enjoy their traditional frolicking as we hike uphill.”

-On the walk up the hill, the men and women flanking them began to dance.
-They seemed faster dancing than walking, as uncountably many of them cycled to the front then fell back to the forest.
-Henry’s interest was captivated by the bouncing, bare-breasted women.
+The men and women flanking them began to dance.
+Uncountably many cycled to the front then fell back to the forest.
+Bouncing, bare-breasted women captivated Henry’s interest.
 “We shoulda done the whole tour years ago.
 This is great!”
 He pulled the slack in his wife’s blouse.
 “Hey, Eva, join the party.”

-She scowled and reached for the top button of his Hawaiian shirt.
+Eva scowled and reached for the collar of his Hawaiian shirt.
 “You first.”
-Henry pouted and folded his arms protectively.
+Henry winced and folded his arms protectively.

-“Would it be okay to take pictures,” Jay asked Michael, “if I showed them to you to check for birds?”
+“May I take photos,” Jay asked Michael, “if I let you check them for birds?”

-A wall of bald men and women walked across their path from left to right.
-They wore rags and loincloths.
+In the clearing, a wall of bald men and women walked from right to left in a huge circle.
+They wore loincloths made of rags.
 Their footsteps in the grass were a sheet of sound like a waterfall.
-“These are the students of he who chased invading snakes from the islands, Virgil Green.
-In preparation for monastic lives on the main island, the students practice on this smaller summit.
+“These are the students of Virgil Green, who chased invading snakes from the islands.
+In preparation for Virgil Blue’s training on the main island, the students practice on this smaller summit.
 Please hold your questions until we exit the circle.”
-Michael navigated his group through the wall of walkers into the wide circle they made in the clearing.
+Michael led his group through the wall of walkers into the wide circle they made in the clearing.

-Enclosed by the walkers, hundreds of bald and barely-clothed people sat in the grass facing the circle’s center.
+Enclosed by the walkers, hundreds more bald and barely-clothed students sat facing the circle’s center.
 In the center stood a pink bird like a tropical penguin taller than Jay.
 Jay capped his camera.
-The bird nodded at Michael with tilted, wizened eyes.

 “Oran doran doran doran dora.”